PADI DSMB SPECIALTY

 Where can I go from here?

-Knowing how to use an SMB is especially useful for Boat and Drift dives, why not look into their respective speciality courses to safely introduce you to each?
-It also comes in very handy for the majority of our trips and holidays, which are largely sea or boat dives, contact the shop to find out where we are going next.
+Knowing how to use an SMB is especially useful for Boat and Drift dives.
+It also comes in very handy for the majority of dive trips and holidays, which are largely sea or boat dives.
+Be confident in launching an DSMB.

 As a PADI Specialty and part of the adventures in diving program, this course will count towards your Master Scuba Diver rating.
 Let other divers know where you are with the PADI SMB Diver Speciality.